thelogicstudio/freescout-api-php/README.md

 $incoming = new IncomingWebhook($request, $secret);
 ```

-Once you have the incoming webhook object, you can check the type of payload (customer, conversation, or test) as well as retrieve the data ([see example](https://github.com/helpscout/helpscout-api-php/blob/master/examples/incoming_webhook.php)).
+Once you have the incoming webhook object, you can check the type of payload (customer, conversation, or test) as well as retrieve the data.
 If a customer or conversation, you can retrieve the model associated.
 Otherwise, you can get the payload as either an associative array or standard class object.

 ## Workflows